 - Traditional Hawaiian Lei Exchange With Two Keepsake Shell Leis

 Many of our couples want to know more about what these items are and how the ceremony “works.”
 If we haven’t yet had the pleasure of chatting or emailing with you, here’s the inside scoop.

 Hawaiian Wedding Ceremony Overview

 - Traditional elements: wedding vows (repeated - for better or worse, in sickness and health, etc.), personal (written vows) if desired, blessing of the rings, and the ring exchange.

 - Hawaiian elements: lei exchange and sand ceremony.

 - Your officiant concludes the ceremony, you’re pronounced, and then there’s the kiss!

 We work with a small team of officiants who are well experienced and will provide you with a beautiful ceremony.
 They love what they do, and it shows!
 They are all warm, caring people who believe it’s an honor to be part of a couple’s special day.
 Although they typically perform a non-denominational Christian ceremony, a completely non-religious ceremony can also be arranged.

-While the lei exchange and sand ceremony are included in each package, there are additional Hawaiian wedding elements you could add, such as a live Hawaiian musician, hula dancer, or a dove release.
+While the lei exchange and sand ceremony are included in each package, there are additional Hawaiian wedding elements you could add, such as a live Hawaiian musician or hula dancer.

 Traditional Wedding Elements

 If you have children present, you can choose to add the Children’s Ceremony.
 After you say vows to each other, both of you will make a pledge of love and commitment to your children.
 It's a great way to include the children in the celebration!